jtv/libpqxx/README.md

     PGHOST=192.168.1.99 PGDATฺABASE=pqxx-test psql
 ```

-(This is using "env" as a way of setting shell variables for the duration of one
-command; your shell may have different ways of setting variables.)

 Once you have that working, use the same login parameters to run the libpqxx
 test suite: